kastoestoramadus/dev-blog-env/_posts/2017-04-23-desired-working-style.md

 ---
 layout: post
 section-type: post
-title: Desired working style
+title: My desired working styles
-category: Category
+category: life
-tags: [ 'tag1', 'tag2' ]
+tags: [ 'remote-work' ]
 ---

-# Specific work requirement.

-## Remote work at full time.
-Like it is commonly known.

-## Partial remote work.
+## Partial remote work
-1-3 weeks on site, rest remotly.
-For 1-3 weeks I work onsite as your other coworkers.
-Rest I work remotly.
+1-3 weeks on-site, rest remotely.
+For 1-3 weeks I work onsite as your other employees/contractors.
+Rest I work remotely.

-## Full onsite work but with extreme elastic working times.
+## Full-size onsite work with extreme elastic working hours
-3 weeks of very intensive work on site and 1 week off.
+3 weeks of very intensive work on-site and 1 week off.
 Up to 12h x 6 days a week.
-In 3 weeks I will reach equivalent of a full time job.
+In 3 weeks I will reach an equivalent of a full-time job.

 For three weeks I am close to your workplace.
-I meet and do everything needed.
+I do everything needed.
 I come early and end late.
 If possible I work during the 6-th day.
 All of those overdue hours I accumulate to have "a paid like week off".
-I also need a brake during the day to remain creative for so lond work day (half an hour without any interaction would be the maximum).
+I also need a break during the day to remain creative (no longer than 30 min. without any interaction).

+- If there would not be enough over-hours I would accept not paid days off (3 at maximum per month).
+- If it is easier to count for you then instead of paid days off I agree to a higher daily rate with one not paid week allowance per month.

+## Remote work at full-time
+Like it is commonly known.

-## Mix of above
+## Any mix of above styles

-# My commitment
+## My commitment:
-During the days off I obligate to be available in case my context would be needed.
+- During the days off I obligate to be available in case my context would be needed.
 I will check the messages and to advice if needed.
-For the possibily of remote intervention I need to schedule it to have my full equipment close to me.
+- For the possibility of remote intervention, I need to schedule it to have my full equipment close to me.
+- Once a year I can do a long sprint without any weeks off (12h x 6 days max for 2 months).